shah-zeb-naveed/data-science-notes/README.md

       - CTR metric is an online/business metric.
 Often 1% so expect negative samples.

 - Label generation:
-   - heuristics, labelling, negative sampling (specific definition of a negative interaction), etc.
+   - heuristics (programming/LFs), hand labelling, negative sampling (specific definition of a negative interaction), etc.
    - often "middle" examples that we are uncertain about or have weak signals can be ignored.
+   - semi-supervision/active learning

 - Feature engineering
    - Types: